 - Participants given checklists and calendars to mark off their consumption of servings of whole grain to aid compliance

-- Mean WG intake (with standard deviation) was estimated from FFQ data of participants from screening and during 16-week intervention
+- Mean WG intake (with SD) was estimated from FFQ data of participants from screening and during 16-week intervention

 - Participants were given free choice on which whole grain foods they selected from those provided to achieve target levels of intake for their intervention group (examples from small range of whole grain foods readily available in the UK at start of study, including whole wheat bread, Cheerios, porridge oats, brown basmati rice, whole wheat pasta, Quaker Oat Bar, SunChips, Weetabix, Shredded Wheat Fruitful).

 See details above under design and dietary intake and dietary assessment methodology.
 Also, research team provided specific food, regular contact and encouragement to participants.